fakefarm/HashPageMe/notes.md

 Focus on the deepest test possible first (not a view or controller, but more of a service, or model, or any library)

+# Tom Copeland

+5/11

+ Why to use attr_reader :tweets?
+ Could also have a private method called tweets to further manipulate b/c now I have a hook to get into.
+ Example;
+ def tweets
+   @tweets.reverse
+ end